KANITE: Kolmogorov-Arnold Networks for ITE estimation: Literature survey

 ITE estimation has been extensively studied in the literature; thus, we restrict our discussion to a few notable works.
 In \cite{shalit2017estimating}, \cite{schwab2018perfect}, and \cite{yoon2018ganite}, the authors address an ITE estimation setup similar to ours and propose efficient algorithms based on MLPs—hence, these works have been chosen as baselines in our work.
 Additionally, in~\cite{guo2020learning} and \cite{thorat2023estimation}, the authors consider ITE estimation in a network setting, where users are assumed to be connected through a network.
 They propose algorithms that leverage additional user network information to obtain improved ITE estimates.
 A few other works~\cite{harada2021graphite}, \cite{kaddour2021causal}, \cite{nilforoshan2023zero} and~\cite{thorat2024see} incorporate auxiliary treatment information rather than treating treatments categorically, demonstrating methods to achieve improved ITE estimates.
 Moreover, leveraging treatment information inherently endows algorithms with zero-shot capabilities, enabling them to predict the outcomes for novel treatments that were \textit{not} encountered during training.
 It is important to note that these approaches\textemdash network-based ITE estimation and the use of auxiliary treatment information\textemdash are distinct from the setup considered in this study.

 In~\cite{liu2024kan}, the authors introduce KANs and demonstrate their advantages over MLPs in terms of accuracy, model complexity, and interpretability\textemdash both theoretically and empirically.
 Since then, KANs have been incorporated in various areas of research, consistently demonstrating their potential benefits.
 In~\cite{kiamari2024gkan}, the authors propose two methods to integrate KAN layers into graph convolutional networks and empirically evaluate these architectures using a semi-supervised graph learning task using the Cora dataset.
 In~\cite{yang2024kolmogorov}, a KAN-based transformer architecture is proposed that employs rational functions over splines in the KAN layers to enhance model expressiveness and performance.
 Meanwhile, \cite{zeydan2024f} introduces a KAN-based federated learning approach that outperforms its MLP counterparts on classification tasks.
 In~\cite{kich2024kolmogorov} the use of KANs in the proximal policy optimization algorithm is explored, demonstrating benefits in terms of model complexity.
-Additionally, ~\cite{moradi2024kolmogorov}, investigates the efficiency of KANs for data representation through autoencoders, while KAN-based convolutional neural networks are proposed and evaluated on the Fashion-MNIST dataset in~\cite{bodner2024convolutional}, showcasing advantages over their MLP variants.
+The authors in~\cite{moradi2024kolmogorov} investigate the efficiency of KANs for data representation through autoencoders, while KAN-based convolutional neural networks are proposed and evaluated on the Fashion-MNIST dataset in~\cite{bodner2024convolutional}, showcasing advantages over their MLP counterparts.
+Additionally, KANs have been employed in physics-informed deep learning frameworks to improve the modeling of physical systems.
+In~\cite{wang2024kolmogorov}, the authors introduce Kolmogorov–Arnold-Informed Neural Networks (KINN), which leverage KANs in place of traditional MLPs to solve both forward and inverse problems governed by differential equations.
+In a separate line of work~\cite{patra2024physics}, the authors propose Physics-Informed Kolmogorov–Arnold Networks (PIKAN), which incorporate Efficient-KAN and WAV-KAN architectures and demonstrate their superior performance compared to conventional physics-informed neural networks based on MLPs.